kripken/BananaBread/README.markdown

  * Gregor Koch
  * Bobby Richter

-New art content created for this project specifically is all CC-BY,
+### Art

+All art content in this project (levels/maps, character model, etc. etc.) is either CC-BY or CC-BY-SA, which means you can use it in your projects, including commercial ones.
+If a directory does not contain a specific license file, then it is new artwork created for this project, which has the CC-BY license,

 http://creativecommons.org/licenses/by/3.0/

-If there isn't a specific license file alongside some content, then this is the license, so you can use that content freely.
+and copyright is held by the Mozilla Foundation.

-Pre-existing content is mostly CC-BY or CC-BY-SA, see license files in specific directories.
-An exception is the character model, its license is sadly more restrictive (for now - we hope to fix that), see details in
+Previously-existing content can also be CC-BY-SA, see license files in specific directories.

-  packages/models/snoutx10k/

-  packages/models/hudguns/